alirezanet/Gridify/docs/pages/guide/gridifyGlobalConfiguration.md

 ### DisableNullChecks

-On nested collections by default gridify adds a null checking condition to prevent the null reference exceptions

-e.g `() => field != null && field....`
+By default, Gridify adds null-checking conditions on nested collections to prevent null reference exceptions, e.g., `() => field != null && field....`

-some ORMs like NHibernate don't support this.
-You can disable this behavior by setting this option to true.
+Some ORMs like NHibernate don't support this.
+You can disable this behavior by setting this option to `true`.

 - type: `bool`
 - default: `false`

 ### AvoidNullReference

-This option allows for an intermediate object to be null
+This option allows intermediate objects to be null.

-e.g on `obj.PropA.Prob`, `PropA` can be null
+For example, in `obj.PropA.PropB`, `PropA` can be null.

-This configuration is specific for properties and was introduced after DisableNullChecks.
+This configuration is specific to properties and was introduced after `DisableNullChecks`.

-Hence it has its own property.
+- type: `bool`
+- default: `false`

 ### CaseInsensitiveFiltering